krishaamer/green-filter-research/research/literature/design.md

 -   @richardyangInteractionDesignMore2021 and
     @justinbakerRedRoutesCritical2018 say some of the tools used by interaction designers include
--   @oviyamtmRedRouteApplication2019; @InteractionDesignHow2021;
-    @xuanHowPrioritiseProduct2022 Red Route Analysis
 -   AI for design: @AINextChapter2023

--   Social Objects: People need something to gather around and discuss.
-    @sharing.labWhatSocialObject2015: I’m interested in the concept of a “social object”.
+The concept of ***Social Objects*** is People need something to gather around and discuss. @labWhatSocialObject2015: I’m interested in the concept of a “social object”.

-Creating a good product depends on ***Data-Driven Design***
+***Red Route Analysis*** is an user experience optimization idea inspired by the public transport system of London (@oviyamtmRedRouteApplication2019; @InteractionDesignHow2021 and
+@xuanHowPrioritiseProduct2022).

+Large Digital Platforms have a very small number of workers relative to the number of users they serve.
+This creates the necessity for using automation for both understanding user needs and providing the service itself.
+Creating a good product that’s useful for the large majority of users depends on ***Data-Driven Design.***

 -   Product marketers focus on the ***stickiness*** of the product, meaning low attrition, meaning people keep coming back.
 -   What percent of all design is “sustainable design” ?
 Promoting sustainable design.
--   “Any community on the internet should be able to come together, with capital, and work towards any shared vision.
-That starts with empowering creators and artists to create and own the culture they’re creating.
-In the long term this moves to internet communities taking on societal endeavors.”
 -   @joshluberTradingCardsAre2021 Trading cards are cool again
 -   @jesseeinhornNewBalance6502020
 -   @connieloizosMarcyVenturePartners2021